 Dr. Esperanza Roncero

-Dr. Esperanza Roncero is Associate Professor of Spanish.
+Dr. Esperanza Roncero is Professor of Spanish.
 She received her B.A. in Spanish from Southern Connecticut State University and her Ph.D. in Comparative Literature from Emory University.
-Professor.
-Roncero has also studied Veterinary Medicine, and Secondary School Education at the Universidad Complutense de Madrid.
-Professor Roncero's doctoral dissertation, The Transformation of the Spanish Language in 20th Century Literary Writing , investigates the impact of traumatic events in literary writing, with special emphasis on Post-Dictatorship Literature in Latin America.
+Professor Roncero has also studied Veterinary Medicine, and Secondary School Education at the Universidad Complutense de Madrid.
+Professor Roncero's doctoral dissertation, The Transformation of the Spanish Language in 20th Century Literary Writing, investigates the impact of traumatic events in literary writing, with special emphasis on Post-Dictatorship Literature in Latin America.
 Her dissertation reflects her belief that the study of literature and the study of language are intimately related.
-Prof. Roncero conducts Immersion Spanish courses for Health Personnel and courses in conjunction with the Center for Disease Control and Prevention on Health Educational programs in Bolivia.
-In teaching literature she is especially interested in the contemporary period, and is very dedicated to the establishing of international ties between Latin American institutions and Hartwick College.
+Professor Roncero conducts Immersion Spanish courses for health personnel and courses in conjunction with the Center for Disease Control and Prevention on Health Educational programs in Bolivia.
+In teaching literature, she is especially interested in the contemporary period and is very dedicated to the establishing of international ties between Latin American institutions and Hartwick College.